DON'T MISS OUT on the biggest osteopathic event of the year! Reserve your spot at OMED today

 You can gain AOA recognition for military and federal PGY1 training by applying online, submitting your official duty orders, and having your program send a verification letter.

-If your first year of residency was in a military or federal residency program, you’ll need to obtain AOA training recognition if you plan to become AOA board certified.
-You’ll also need AOA training recognition if you intend to practice in Pennsylvania or Florida.
-You can apply for recognition anytime after finishing your first year of residency (PGY1).
+If your first year of residency was in an ACGME military or federal residency program, you’ll need to obtain AOA training recognition if you plan to become AOA board certified or if you intend to practice in Pennsylvania or Florida.
+You can apply for recognition any time after finishing your first year of residency (PGY1).
 Federal and military residency training is reviewed and recognized on an individual basis.

 The three-step process is outlined below.

 The first step of applying for training recognition is submitting the online application for AOA recognition of federal/military PGY1 training.